darpanshukla/DarpanShukla/index.md

 - B.E. in E.C.E.
 (2013)
 - M.Tech. in Nuclear Engineering (2015)
 - Ph.D. in Engineering Sciences (2021)
+- Postdoctoral Research (2022-current)

 ***

-# STEM
+# STEM Projects (past three)

+* **Evaluating and enhancing the overall reliability of submarine sonar system using RBD, FMECA and Eye-tracking**
+* **Study of advanced methods for dynamic reliability analysis of digital I&C systems**
+* **Reactor criticality computations in neutron transport theory using Monte Carlo methods**

 I know the following STEM (Science, Technology, Engineering and Mathematics):

 | S  | I have introduction to engineering Sciences, in particular electronics, nuclear and risk sciences
-| T  | I can work in the technologies related to digital and analog electronics, nuclear reactor technology, safety and protection technologies, python programming
+| T  | I can work in the technologies related to risk technologies, eye-tracking, nuclear reactor technology, digital and analog electronics, python programming
 | E  | My research aptitude and interests are in ECE, nuclear and reliability engineering
 | M  | I am having skills in engineering mathematics, computational neutron transport, simulation, probabilistic risk assessment, applied probability and graph theory.